Loading...

 The acclaimed author Christopher Isherwood (1904-1986) once wrote about Mapperley Plains, despite having not visited.

 This was whilst he was at Repton School in Derbyshire in around 1920.
-Following on from a balloon release at a school event one day, a card for his balloon was returned to him from address given as ‘Mapperley Plains’.
-This conjured up the imagining of a romantic location that he did later visit on a book tour many years later.
+The school organised a balloon release, where a card with the name and address was attacked to it.
+The card with his name on it was returned to him from address given as ‘Mapperley Plains’.

 Isherwood visited Mapperley during a book tour